 Remember that an invoice is not only about being clear about what you did and expect in return, but keeping a professional image as well.

-Now that you have your freelance invoice template, go ahead to find new clients on our job board!
+Now that you have your freelance invoice template, go ahead and find new clients on our job board!

 *NOTE: The staff here at freelancermap are in no way claiming to be specialists on taxes or financials, nor do we claim that this is the penultimate source of advice concerning invoicing.
 If you ever have questions, be sure to reach out to a proper professional to obtain the most current and accurate information.*